CharlieA0/charliea0.github.io/about.md

 ## A Few Favorite Books

-Accelerated C++: Practical Programming by Example, Andrew Koenig and‎ Barbara E. Moo
+*Accelerated C++: Practical Programming by Example*, Andrew Koenig and‎ Barbara E. Moo

-Eloquent JavaScript, Marijn Haverbeke
+*Eloquent JavaScript*, Marijn Haverbeke

-Make: AVR Programming, Elliot Williams
+*Make: AVR Programming*, Elliot Williams

-Chaos: Making a New Science, James Gleick
+*Chaos: Making a New Science*, James Gleick

-The Great Explorers, Samuel Eliot Morison
+*The Great Explorers*, Samuel Eliot Morison

-A Connecticut Yankee in King Arthur's Court, Mark Twain
+*A Connecticut Yankee in King Arthur's Court*, Mark Twain

-Dracula, Bram Stoker
+*Dracula*, Bram Stoker

 ## F.A.Q.
 (The Original)
 *I don't know who you are, but you seem to want to know about me.
 To save you the trouble of finding my facebook, here is a quick Q & A.*